martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Matching the DNS Domain Name Portion {#verify-domain}

-This section describes how the client must determine if the the presented DNS name matches the reference DNS name.
+This section describes how the client must determine if the presented DNS name matches the reference DNS name.
 The rules differ depending on whether the domain to be checked is a traditional domain name or an internationalized domain name, as defined in {{names}}.
 For clients